Pokémon Sleep Gameplay, How To Play The Game And Other Details

 Trying to get your sleeping schedule back on track?
-With our hectic lifestyles these days, pulling off late-nighters, or just sleeping late, has become too common a phenomenon.
+With the hectic lifestyles most of us are living these days, pulling off late-nighters, or just sleeping late, has become too common a phenomenon.
 As such, it’s no surprise that individuals have a hard time maintaining a proper sleeping schedule.
 Well, a new video game from a famous and beloved franchise is trying to fix that.
 Meet Pokémon Sleep, a game that has been designed to improve your sleeping patterns.
 To play the game, you just need to do one thing – sleep!

 #PokemonSleep is now available in select countries in Asia!! please check the mobile storefront of your choice for more details on availability 🛌